-- (i) This decision does not include acknowledgement or approval of any unauthorised development which may be on the site. - (ii) A copy of the approved plans as stamped by Council are attached. - (iii) All noise levels produced by the development are to comply with the provisions of the Environmental Protection (Noise) Regulations 1997 (as amended). - (iv) Under the Environmental Protection (Noise) Regulations 1997, the noise from an air-conditioner must meet assigned allowable noise levels at all times.
-The Environmental Protection Act 1986 sets penalties for non-compliance with the Regulations and the installer of a noisy air-conditioner can face penalties of up to \$5,000 under Section 80 of the Act.
-Refer to Department of Environmental Protection document "An Installers Guide to Air Conditioner Noise".
+- (iii) All noise levels produced by the construction of the development are to comply with the provisions of the Environmental Protection (Noise) Regulations 1997 (as amended). - (iv) Matters relating to dividing fences are subject to the Dividing Fences Act 1961. - (v) Under the Environmental Protection (Noise) Regulations 1997, the noise from an air-conditioner must meet assigned allowable noise levels at all times.
+The Environmental Protection Act 1986 sets penalties for non-compliance with the Regulations and the installer of a noisy airconditioner can face penalties of up to \$5,000 under Section 80 of the Act.
+Refer to Department of Environmental Protection document - "An Installers Guide to Air Conditioner Noise".